 Every cosplay photographer has a different pricing strategy and package.
 So, I am just going to compile them as a list here with an average price range.

 - Charged at a basic hourly rate of about $20-$100, sometimes with a minimum of 2 hours per session.

 - At the rate of $40-$100 per photo.

 - Following the style of wedding and event photographers – Available for hire for about $800 to $2000 a day.
 There may be additional charges for lodging and transport.

 - About $500 to $1000 for covering a convention for a day, giving a number of guaranteed photos.

-- Photos are generally all provided in the JPG file format – No RAWs will be given.
-Hi-res BMP files at an extra for $10 per photo.
+- Photos are provided in the JPG file format only, no RAW files will be given.

 WHICH IS THE BEST PRICING STRATEGY?